Network model for periodically strained graphene: Abstract

 \section{Abstract}

 The long-wavelength physics of monolayer graphene in the presence of periodic strain fields has a natural chiral scattering network description.
 When the strain field varies slowly compared to the graphene lattice and the effective magnetic length of the induced valley pseudomagnetic field, the low-energy physics can be understood in terms of valley-polarized percolating domain-wall modes.
 Inspired by a recent experiment, we consider a strain field with threefold rotation and mirror symmetries but without twofold rotation symmetry, resulting in a system with the connectivity of the oriented kagome network.
 Scattering processes in this network are captured by a symmetry-constrained phenomenological $S$ matrix.
-We analyze the phase diagram of the kagome network, and show that the bulk physics of the strained graphene can be qualitatively captured by the network when the $S$ matrix gains an appropriate energy dependence.
+We analyze the phase diagram of the kagome network, and show that the bulk physics of the strained graphene can be qualitatively captured by the network when we account for a percolation transition at charge neutrality.
 We also discuss the limitations of this approach to properly account for boundary physics.